magicptr/termusic/README.md

 # termusic

-termusic is a lightweight, keyboard-driven terminal music client for MPD (Music Player Daemon).
-It lets you browse your music library, control playback, search for tracks, manage playlists, switch themes, view playback history, load plugins, and display a spectrum visualizer.
-It can connect to an MPD server running locally or remotely.
+termusic is a keyboard-driven terminal client for MPD (Music Player Daemon).
+The MPD server can run locally or remotely.

 ## Demo